What insurrection? Growing number in GOP downplay Jan. 6 - WTMJ

 One Republican at a hearing Wednesday called the rioters a “mob of misfits.”
 Another compared them to tourists.
 And a third suggested the sweeping federal investigation into the riot — which has yielded more than 400 arrests and counting — amounts to a national campaign of harassment.

-“I don’t know of a normal day around here when people are threatening to hang the vice president of the United States or shoot the speaker, or injure so many police officers,” Pelosi said.
-“I don’t consider that normal.”
+“I don’t know of a normal day around here when people are threatening to hang the vice president of the United States or shoot the speaker, or injure so many police officers,” said Pelosi, who has pushed for a bipartisan commission to investigate the riots.

 The hearing Wednesday was supposed to be the latest dive by congressional investigators into the chaos of Jan.
 6 — the missed warning signs, confusion and delays that allowed the rioters to terrorize the Capitol for an entire afternoon.
 But several Republicans used their rounds of questioning not to pepper the witnesses with questions, but to downplay the brutal assault on America’s seat of democracy.